 11.3.3 When sharing MC gateway UE's IMS subscription

-For the case of non-3GPP devices which are unable to host an MC service client, the MC gateway UE forwards the media from/ to the non-3GPP devices behind the MC gateway UE.
-As there are no MC service clients hosted by the non-3GPP devices, they rely on credentials at the MC gateway UE to access MC services.
+For the case of non-3GPP devices which are unable to host an MC client, the MC gateway UE forwards the media from/ to the non-3GPP devices behind the MC gateway UE.
+As there are no MC clients hosted by the non-3GPP devices, they rely on credentials at the MC gateway UE to access MC services.

-The MC service clients, instantiated at the MC gateway UE on behalf of the non-3GPP devices which cannot host an MC service client, rely on MC service IDs provided by the MC gateway UE.
+The MC clients, instantiated at the MC gateway UE on behalf of the non-3GPP devices which cannot host an MC client, rely on MC service IDs provided by the MC gateway UE, which are obtained during MC user authentication and user service authorisation procedures performed by the instantiated MC client in the MC gateway UE.
 In this case, the MC service clients instantiated at the MC gateway UE share the credentials from the IMS subscription of the MC gateway UE, as shown in Figure 11.3.3-1.
 The number of MC service clients at the MC gateway UE, which are instantiated on behalf on the non-3GPP devices which cannot host an MC service client, is determined by the number of subscribed MC service IDs that are associated with the IMS subscription of the MC gateway UE. …

 4 GW MC service ID